harshapathuri86/stuttering-detection/README.md

 # run the server
 flask run
 ```

-Run `flask run` again when made changes to the server.
+Note: Run `flask run` again when made changes to the server.

 ## Add questions and passages into the database.**
 This is done only once.
 (Requires httpie package)